top of page

 The usual response is, “Why should I care?
 The firm has a great reputation.”
 But that’s like saying it doesn’t matter who shows up on day one as long as both analysts went to Harvard.
 Reputation and credentials don’t guarantee experience, judgment, or quality.

 Another common defense is, “I can rely on the relationship partner to staff the right person.”
 That sounds sensible until you realize you’ve just outsourced your hiring decision to someone who’s both conflicted and poorly equipped to select or manage the staff.
 The partner’s incentives are to keep the work in-house, not to identify the best individual for your needs who may be outside of their firm.
 And by “best,” I mean competent, available, and properly priced.
 Moreover, few partners have been trained to select or manage other professionals.
 Being a skilled lawyer or a personable “rain maker” doesn’t make someone a good manager.
+And the continuing merger mania among law firms makes it increasingly likely that the your relationship partner is struggling to select from and oversee large and increasingly anonymous talent pools.

 The industry needs a new role: an independent professional whose expertise lies in identifying, structuring, and managing legal teams — ensuring that the right lawyer, not just the right firm, is on the job.
 That’s a role our firm fills: we organize and oversee the legal team so our clients can focus on their business, confident that their legal team has been professionally curated and managed.